-Purpose (1) These rules establish guidelines to ensure the rights of offend-

-(2) These rules apply to all offenders who are committed to the legal or physical custody of the OYA, and placed in OYA facilities or under OYA supervision on parole/probation status in the community.
+- (1) These rules establish guidelines to ensure the rights of offenders are maintained when persons seek to interview offenders in OYA custody. - (2) These rules apply to all offenders who are committed to the legal or physical custody of the OYA, and placed in OYA facilities or under OYA supervision on parole/probation status in the community.